The Raincloud Plot is a visualization that produces a half-density to

 ## Error : The fig.showtext code chunk option must be TRUE

-You can always customize every element of ggplot
+You can always customize every element of ggplot.

 We learned how to make Raincloud Plots with ggdist.
+But,

 there’s a lot more to visualiztion.

-It’s critical to learn how to visualize with ggplot2
+It’s critical to learn how to visualize with ggplot2,

 which is the premier framework for data visualization in R.

-If you’d like to learn ggplot2
+If you’d like to learn ggplot2, data visualizations, and

 data science for business with R, Stay Tuned with rana2hin.